-It's possible to boost the value of your loyalty points by up to eight times without spending a penny.
+It's possible to boost the value of your loyalty points by up to four times without spending a penny.

 This guide's jammed with tips and tricks for Tesco Clubcard, Nectar and Boots Advantage including the unique LoyaltyChecker tool, which helps you assess the value of your points stash.